Hard vs Soft Email Bounces: The Differences and How to Avoid Them

 Challenge-response error

-Although this can result in a hard bounce, it is a solvable problem.
-It happens when recipients (or ESPs) set up an additional firewall to authenticate the senders of emails.
-You'll be asked to verify your identity if it's your first time contacting someone with this feature.
-Failure to do so will result in a hard bounce.
+This happens when recipients or ESPs set up an additional firewall to authenticate email senders.
+You'll be asked to verify your identity if it's your first time contacting the recipient, and failure to do so will cause the message to be processed as a hard bounce.

 Poor server reputation